Ships hit by U-boats

 Cargo

 History Completed in July 1919 as minesweeper USS Gannet (AM 41).
-1920 converted to small aircraft tender and reclassified as USS Gannet (AVP 8) on 22 Jan, 1936.
+1920 converted to small aircraft tender and reclassified as USS Gannet (AVP 8) on 22 Jan 1936.

-Notes on loss
+Notes on event

 At 07.42 hours, U-653 attacked again and hit USS Gannet (AVP 8) with one torpedo.
 She sank within four minutes.
 Feiler reported a hit at the stern of the yacht after 58 seconds, but a result could not be observed.
-22 survivors were rescued by two PBM Mariner aircraft (VP-74 USN), which made daring landings in heavy seas and 40 others were picked up by USS Hamilton (DMS 18).
+22 survivors were rescued by two PBM Mariner aircraft (VP-74 USN) that made daring landings in heavy seas and 40 others were picked up by USS Hamilton (DMS 18).

 USS Gannet (AVP 8) had been the seaplane tender for VP-74 based on Bermuda since January 1942.